Balintus00/kotlin-clothing-webshop/README.md

 [![Kotlin](https://img.shields.io/badge/kotlin-1.9.20-blue.svg?logo=kotlin)](http://kotlinlang.org)
 [![MIT License](https://img.shields.io/github/license/Balintus00/kotlin-clothing-webshop)](https://github.com/Balintus00/kotlin-clothing-webshop/blob/master/LICENSE.txt)

+## Archived

+This project has been archived as of 2025 January 26.
+It is incomplete and will no longer be actively developed or maintained.

+### Why is this project archived?

+The primary reason for archiving this project is that I have decided to prioritize and focus on other projects that better align with my current goals and interests.
+While this project was a valuable learning experience, continuing it is no longer feasible or a priority.

 ## Kotlin Multiplatform Sample Application

 Kotlin Clothing Webshop is Kotlin Multiplatform application.
 My main goal with the project to learn